Skip to content

 SCHEDULED

-No vote scheduled as of January 2026
+H.R.3074: no House floor vote scheduled as of June 2026

 Ongoing

-Transition Without Legislation
+Transition Without Federal Legislation

 IN PROGRESS

-Over 100 billion pennies remain in circulation
+Over 100 billion pennies remain in circulation and legal tender

 Factors That Could Affect This Timeline